 timers: Print all VM timers

 The output of the info commands generally requires in-depth knowledge of the emulated device or Oracle VirtualBox VMM internals.
-However, when used properly, the information provided can be invaluable.
+However, when used properly, the information provided can be very valuable.

 Oracle VirtualBox uses the 64-bit ELF format for its VM core files created by VBoxManage debugvm, see VBoxManage debugvm.
 The VM core file contain the memory and CPU dumps of the VM and can be useful for debugging your guest OS.
 The 64-bit ELF object format specification can be obtained at: